 Tom Gilbert, a former partner at the firm, remembers their contrasting personalities.
 “Mr. Saville and Mr. Dodgen were a good blend,” Gilbert said.
 “Mr. Saville was funny and had a good sense of humor.
 Mr. Dodgen was profit-driven.
 They were just both really good men.”
 The two individuals had very different upbringings.
 Pugh recalled, “Allen was from Shamrock, Texas, and grew up working at his dad’s feed store.
 He understood the value of every dollar and he would squeeze every dollar.
 John held a law and an accounting degree.
 He was a Highland Park guy and the only boy out of a family with five kids.
 He went to SMU.
 I think he felt like there were too many lawyers, so he settled on accounting.”

 Pugh described how the firm grew exponentially in the 1990’s.
 “You go through different phases as an accounting firm.
 The first phase is typically revenue of a couple million dollars.
 In the 1990’s, we blew past that first phase.
 Once you get past a few phases, most firms usually split or get bought out.
 We just kept growing.
-In 2012, we were at about $11 million in revenue and now in 2017 we will do almost $20 million in revenue.
+In 2012, we were at about $11 million in revenue and by 2017 we were at almost $20 million.
 Pugh imagined what John Saville would think of today’s firm: “I hope he would be gratified or as satisfied as he could be that we have kept the same values that he started.
 Yet, I think he would be surprised at the firm today.”